Conclave voters urged to elect a pope who seeks unity and avoids personal interest

 Young Catholics penned an open letter reminding cardinals that there is no church without young people, women and the laity.
 Conservative Catholic media slipped cardinals copies of a glossy book containing their assessments of contenders.
 Survivors of clergy sexual abuse warned cardinals that they would be held accountable if they failed to find a leader who will crack down on decades of abuse and cover-up.

-Advocates for women’s ordination were sending pink smoke signals over the Vatican to demand that women be allowed to be priests.
+Advocates for women’s ordination were sending pink smoke signals over the Vatican to demand that women be allowed to be priests, so they too can vote in a conclave.

+Lisette Herrera, a 54-year-old tourist from the Dominican Republic, was deeply moved to find herself by chance in Rome as the conclave began.
+She decided Wednesday morning to skip the Spanish Steps and Trevi Fountain and pray instead in St. Peter’s Square.

+“I’m praying to the Holy Spirit for a young pope who would stay with us for a long time,” she said.
+“I don’t believe in conclave politics, I just feel that the Holy Spirit is here and that’s all we need to know.”

 Challenges facing a new pope